 Web Resources for Students with Disabilities

-Transition Abroad’s Disability Travel is a resource that provides a list of programs for people with disabilities as well as testimonials and articles on disability travel.
+Provides a list of programs available for people with disabilities as well as testimonials and articles on disability travel.

 University of Minnesota’s Access Abroad

-Access Abroadis a website for students, advisors, disability professionals and overseas staff whichstrives to create an interactive community in order to promote education abroad for students with disabilities.
+A website for students, advisors, disability professionals and overseas staff whichstrives to create an interactive community in order to promote Global Opportunities for students with disabilities.

 Yamada International House, 56 E. Union Street, Athens OH 45701 (740) 593-1840